I Vow to Thee, My Country: Contemporary use

 First performed in 1921, it is associated with Remembrance Day services all over the Commonwealth of Nations.
 The hymn was used at the funeral of Winston Churchill in 1965.
 Diana, Princess of Wales, requested that the hymn be sung at her wedding to Prince Charles in 1981, saying that it had "always been a favourite since schooldays".
 It was also sung at her funeral in 1997 and her tenth-year memorial service in 2007.
 It was sung at the funeral of Baroness Thatcher on 17 April 2013.
 Julian Mitchell's 1981 play Another Country and its 1984 film version derive their titles from the words of the second stanza.

+The hymn was also used in the state funeral of Queen Elizabeth II on 19 September 2022, and for the funeral of Prince Phillip, Duke of Edinburgh on 9 April 2021.

 Reception

+In 1988, Margaret Thatcher cited the hymn in the address popularly known as the Sermon on the Mound, building on it her theological argument for her vision of society.

 In August 2004, Stephen Lowe, Bishop of Hulme criticised the hymn in a diocese newsletter, calling it "heretical" because of its nationalist overtones.

-In 2013, an Anglican vicar said that the hymn could be regarded as "obscene" for misrepresenting the teachings of Christ and urging on unquestioning obedience when asked to kill other human beings.
+In November 2013, an Anglican vicar, Gordon Giles, said that the hymn could "give offence" because it references fighting for "a king as head of an empire, whose bounds need to be preserved for the benefit of subjects at home and abroad."
+Giles also said the song was still a cause of much pride for many military families who are "moved by doing so, and can become upset if they are prevented from singing it."

 "I Vow to Thee, My Country" was voted as the UK's sixth favourite hymn in a 2019 poll by the BBC's Songs of Praise.